 - We will incur direct costs as a result of the holding company reorganization, including attorney's fees, accountants' fees, filing fees, financial printing expenses and mailing costs.
-A substantial portion of these costs will be incurred prior to the vote of our shareholders. - The reorganization may also result in indirect costs by diverting the attention of our management from our business and increasing administrative costs and expenses.
-Increased administrative costs and expenses include those associated with maintaining separate records for each of Holdings and Xerox. - Our business relationships, including with Fujifilm and Fuji Xerox, may be subject to disruption due to uncertainty resulting from the holding company reorganization and subsequent investments or strategic transactions undertaken by Holdings outside of the current Xerox businesses, which could have a material adverse effect on our business, financial condition and operating results.
+A substantial portion of these costs will be incurred prior to the vote of our shareholders - The reorganization may also result in indirect costs by diverting the attention of our management from our business and increasing administrative costs and expenses.
+Increased administrative costs and expenses include those associated with maintaining separate records for each of Holdings and Xerox.